 Anthony Korn is a local authority nominated governor.
 He lives locally.
 He is a barrister specialising in employment and discrimination law and advises both employers and employees in employment disputes.
 He also writes and lectures on employment law topics.
 Before going into practice, he worked as an employment advisor at the Shepherd's Bush Advice Centre.
 Outside work, he is learning Japanese and enjoys tennis and skiing.
 He has joined the Governing Body to contribute to the local community.

-Emma Sharpe – Chair of the Teaching and Learning Committee (Parent Governor)
+Emma Sharpe – Chair of the Teaching and Learning Committee (Co-Opted Governor)

-Emma Sharpe is mother of two boys and was elected parent governor in 2017.
+Emma Sharpe is mother of two boys and was elected parent governor in 2017 and then co-opted governor in 2021.
 Emma took this role as she is keen to get more involved in the school community and encourage a strong partnership where parents and guardians work together with, and support the school to make it a safe, caring, inclusive and nurturing environment.

-Jim Hubbard - Teaching and Learning Committee (Co-Opted Governor)
+Jim Hubbard - Deputy Chair of Teaching and Learning Committee (Co-Opted Governor)

 After arriving in London in 2010 from the United States, by chance Jim Hubbard settled in Chiswick while earning an MSc from University College London in Sustainable Urbanism.
 He previously completed undergraduate degrees in Political Science and Journalism at the University of Missouri.